 A special birthday deserves a special place to celebrate, so why not head to the Scottish capital?

 Well, och aye the noo and a very happy birthday.
-Whether you’re looking to celebrate your own milestone birthday (don’t worry, we won’t tell anyone, you still look 28 as far as we’re concerned) or that of a loved one, we here at Plum Guide have compiled a list of the very best things to do and see for great 40th birthday ideas in Edinburgh.
-The Scottish capital is renowned for its rich literary and artistic history, but more recently has developed a bit of a name for itself among foodie and booze connoisseurs, so if dining out is your thing, or you’re just looking for that special place to celebrate, there’s plenty of options, and we’ve selected only the very best so you don’t have to.
+Whether you’re looking to celebrate your own milestone birthday (don’t worry, we won’t tell anyone, you still look 28 as far as we’re concerned) or that of a loved one, we have compiled a list of the very best things to do and see for great 40th birthday ideas in Edinburgh.
+Here at Plum Guide, we offer only the very best, both with our homes and our advice, so follow this expert guide for a trip to remember.
+The Scottish capital is renowned for its rich literary and artistic history, but more recently has developed a bit of a name for itself among foodie and booze connoisseurs, so if dining out is your thing (or you’re just looking for that special place to celebrate), there’s plenty of options.

 For some reason (we like to think it’s because Edinburgh is charming and romantic, if a little archaic), plenty of places still operate on a cash-only basis.
 So make sure you have some notes handy so you’re not caught short.
 Oh, and don’t get a shock when you see it come out of the cash point.
 Scottish bank notes are real, and yes, you are able to use them in England.
 The other thing you should definitely know before planning any kind of 40th birthday ideas in Edinburgh, is that you most definitely have to book ahead if you want a seat at the best tables in the house.
 Be it for a show, restaurant or bar, make sure you call and place a booking so as not to be left disappointed.
 Tables at the best restaurants are often booked up weeks in advance, so you may need to choose a quirky timeslot, but that’s okay.
 If it’s Michelin-star quality food, we’re not complaining.
 Any time of day or night will do.